PierreLaunay/SNT-I2D-SIN/Micropython_Microbit/Hardware/edgeconnector.md

 2. The 3V and GND rings have guard strips either side of the big rings, to avoid any degradation of device performance due to slipping crocodile clip connections.
 Care should be taken on rings 0, 1 and 2 to avoid shorting crocodile clips against adjacent pins, which could cause some slight interference with the pattern currently displayed on the LED matrix, or introduce some inaccuracies in the light sensing readings.

-3. The DAL DynamicPWM driver (and the underlying Nordic timer peripherals) dictate that PWM can only be active on 3 pins simultaneously.
-Any attempt to allocate a 4th pin for PWM use, will disable one of the existing PWM pins.
+*3. The DAL DynamicPWM driver (and the underlying Nordic timer peripherals) dictate that PWM can only be active on 3 pins simultaneously.
+Any attempt to allocate a 4th pin for PWM use, will disable one of the existing PWM pins.*

+3. Le driver DAL (gestion dynnamique des sorties MLI) , chaque MLI utilise un timer du processeur Nordic, ne permet de brancher que 3 broches MLI simultanément, si l'on assigne une 4ème sortie MLI, une des 3 broches MLI sera désactivée !

-4. Digital input pins are by default configured with internal pull down resistors when the pins are configured by the DAL.
+*4. Digital input pins are by default configured with internal pull down resistors when the pins are configured by the DAL.*

+4. Les broches en entrée numérique sont configurées par défaut avec une résistance de pull down (tirage vers le bas) quand ces broches sont configurées par le DAL.

-5. Functions in brackets should be used with caution, as other features of the device may become unstable, degraded or non operational, if their normal use is not disabled in the software first.
+*5. Functions in brackets should be used with caution, as other features of the device may become unstable, degraded or non operational, if their normal use is not disabled in the software first.*

+5. Les fonctions entre parenthèses doivent être utilisées avec précaution, parce que d'autres caractéristiques du circuit peuvent devenir instables, dégradées ou non opérationnelles, si leur fonctionnement normal n'est pas d'abord désactivé dans le logiciel.

-6. The source file for [the pinout table](https://tech.microbit.org/docs/hardware/pinmap.csv) is held in CSV format.
+*6. The source file for [the pinout table](https://tech.microbit.org/docs/hardware/pinmap.csv) is held in CSV format.
 You can load this into a spreadsheet and sort and filter it in any way that makes sense to you.
-There is also a [zipped Python script](https://tech.microbit.org/docs/hardware/csv2md.zip) in this folder that you can download to re-generate the markdown table version of the pin map used on this page, from the .csv file.
+There is also a [zipped Python script](https://tech.microbit.org/docs/hardware/csv2md.zip) in this folder that you can download to re-generate the markdown table version of the pin map used on this page, from the .csv file.*

+6. Le fichier source pour [la table des broches](https://tech.microbit.org/docs/hardware/pinmap.csv) est dans un format CSV.
+Vous pouvez charger celui-ci dans un tableur et trier et filtrer les données comme vous voulez.
+Il ya aussi un [script Python compressé](https://tech.microbit.org/docs/hardware/csv2md.zip) Dans ce dossier que vous pouvez télécharger pour regénérer la version markdown de la table sue cette page, depuis le fichier .csv

 7. The pin marked 'ACCESSIBILITY' is used to enable/disable an on-board accessibility mode, and should not be used for anything else (even though it can be used as a GPIO for testing).
 Future versions of the official micro:bit editors may remove the ability to write to this pin.